 Umbrellas are available in two basic types, reflective and shoot through.

 Shoot through umbrellas are capable of producing very soft lighting, because they can be placed very close to the subject if required.
 Their downside is that the light is fairly uncontrolled, and about 40% of the light is reflected backwards, which can cause lens flare as well as adding to the loss of lighting control when light bounce off of nearby walls.
+Shoot through umbrellas are extremely useful when used in the studio, but are not ideal for outdoor use.

 Shoot through umbrellas are a perfect tool for creating on-axis fill light.